1. Denver is near the mountains, not in them.

 3. Denver has one of the most walkable downtowns in the nation.

 Denver boasts the 10th largest downtown in America and one of the most exciting and walkable.
-Within a mile radius, downtown Denver has three major sports stadiums, the nation's second-largest performing arts center, three colleges, an assortment of art and history museums, a mint that produces 10 billion coins a year, a river offering whitewater rafting, more than 11,000 hotel rooms, a downtown theme and water park, downtown aquarium and hundreds of chef-driven restaurants.
+Within a mile radius, downtown Denver has three major sports stadiums, the nation's second-largest performing arts center, three colleges, an assortment of art and history museums, a mint that produces 10 billion coins a year, a river offering whitewater rafting, more than 11,000 hotel rooms within a short walking distance of the Colorado Convention Center (more than 50,000 first-class hotel rooms in the greater metro area), a downtown theme and water park, downtown aquarium and hundreds of chef-driven restaurants.

 4. Denver has 300 days of sunshine a year.

 Located east of a major mountain range, Denver has a mild, dry and sunny climate with more annual hours of sun than San Diego or Miami Beach.
 In winter, Denver is dryer than Phoenix with an average daily high of 45 degrees (7 degrees Celsius) in February.
-Golf courses remain open all year and have been played as many as 30 days in January.
+Golf courses remain open all year and have been played every day in January.

 5. Denver's history is short but colorful.

 In 1858, there was not a single person living in the Denver metro area.
 Thirty years later, Colorado was a state with a population of almost 200,000.
-It was a Gold Rush that caused this boom, and in a 30-year period, Denver saw some of the wildest events in the Wild, Wild West.
+It was a gold rush that caused this boom, and in a 30-year period, Denver saw some of the wildest events in the Wild West.
 This fascinating period is relived in museums, old gold mining villages and hundreds of elegant Victorian buildings.

 6. Denver has one of the most unique city park systems in the nation.

 Denver has more than 200 parks within the city and 20,000 acres of parks in the nearby mountains, including spectacular Red Rocks Park & Amphitheatre.
-The city has its own buffalo herd and every year plants more than 200,000 flowers in 26 formal flower gardens.
-Other mountain parks include Echo Lake, at the base of the Mount Evans highway – the highest road in North America – and Buffalo Bill's Grave on top of Lookout Mountain.
+The city has its own bison herd at Buffalo Herd Overlook.
+Other mountain parks include Echo Lake, at the base of the Mount Evans highway – the highest paved road in North America – and Buffalo Bill's Grave on top of Lookout Mountain.

-7. Denver is a cultural city with the second highest educated population in America.
+7. Denver is a cultural city with a highly educated population.

-In its Old West days, Denver had a performance of Macbeth before it had a school or hospital.
-Today, the Denver Performing Arts Complex has nine theaters seating 10,000 people and is second only to New York's Lincoln Center.
-The seven-county metro area has a self-imposed sales tax for the arts that raises up to $40 million a year, which is distributed to 300 arts organizations and facilities.
+In its Old West days, Denver had a performance of "Macbeth" before it had a school or hospital.
+Today, the Denver Performing Arts Complex has nine theaters seating 10,000 people.
+The seven-county metro area has a self-imposed sales tax for the arts, which is distributed to 300 arts organizations and facilities.
 Denver's live music scene entertains year-round, ranging from intimate venues like the Paramount Theatre to legendary open-air spots like Red Rocks Park & Amphitheatre, where the Beatles, U2 and many more have played.

-8. Denver is one of only a few cities to have seven professional sports teams.
+8. Denver is one of only a few cities to have six professional sports teams.

 9. It's easy being "green" in Denver.